hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * @loza:matrix.org did you try what I posted? :^) `load` works, via the magic of codecs, but you can use `load-json` as well if you prefer.
 Note that it works on strings, so you need to `read` the file first to use it.

 [22:44:25](#161662586516394nhzLg:matrix.org) <loziniak (@loza:matrix.org)>:
-indeed, didn't even try, assumed it's too magical to be true í ½í¸ƒ
+indeed, didn't even try, assumed it's too magical to be true ğŸ˜ƒ

 [22:45:06](#1616625906999xGzfs:gitter.im) <rseger (rseger)>:
 I'm trying to grab a copy of arguments passed in via the command line.
 It seems like `system/args-list` would do this.
 First, is there a better way?
 Second, I can't seem to get that command to work. `*** Script Error: cannot access args-list in path system/args-list` what am I messing up?